SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

 TREATMENTS FOR TMD/TMJ

 Depending on your specific symptoms, our dentists may suggest one or a combination of several non-surgical TMD treatments.

 - Oral therapy appliances

 - Hot and cold compresses

 How long will TMD treatment take?

 You will experience relief from symptoms as early as the testing phase!
 The length of time necessary to achieve full correction will depend on the nature and severity of the problem.
-Dr. LeSueur will explain everything in full detail before your treatment begins.
+LVI fellow, Dr. LeSueur will explain everything in full detail before your treatment begins at your consultation.

 “I had orthodontic treatment to correct my bite when I was a teenager, how can I have TMD now?”